garyttierney/dssp/README.md

 Any alternatives such as selinux-sandbox, or XDG-app face the same challenges of dealing with complex requirements.
 They are still complex just in different way.
 Plus these technologies require additional dependencies, whereas DSSP only requires SELinux, the CIL compiler and libsepol.

 DSSP is just a Git repository with human readable files, and a few shell scripts.
-Commands like "semanage" and "semodole" are no longer needed.
+Commands like "semanage" and "semodule" are no longer needed.
 Everything can be tuned by just editing or replacing files and then compiling, installing and loading the resulting policy database and configuration files.

 DSSP is accessible because of this.
 Everything can be adjusted easily.
 DSSP is truly modular because it makes dependency resolution usable.
 DSSP can be used in any scenario because of the two aforementioned reasons, plus because it was designed with process equality in mind for the start.